seinecle/gephi-tutorials/docs/generated-slides/subdir/twitter-streaming-importer-en_temp_html.md

 [CAUTION]
 ====
 Setting up a Twitter account and creating a Twitter app is a boring task.

-But it takes just 10 minutes, and you have to do it just once.
+It takes just 15 minutes, and you have to do it just once.
+Then you'll have Twitter at your fingertips.

 Let's go!
 ====